 The success of progressive art studios is not the consequence of any kind of assimilation; instead it demonstrates that the possibility that in a neurologically diverse world there may be profound, valuable, and beautiful connections made among wholly disparate minds.

 Is this Outsider Art?

 Not exactly.
 Outsider Art, Intuitive art, Raw Art, and Art Brut refer to a genre that can be generally described as outside of the established art canon.
-The Outsider Art concept is sometimes convenient or valuable, but has lost meaning and is quickly becoming obsolete as Contemporary Art is more and more pluralistic.
-The essential appeal of this categorization has been the romantic idea of an individual inventing art for themselves out of a need to do so, unfamiliar with the pre existing concept of art making as a career or cultural institution.
+The Outsider Art concept is sometimes convenient or valuable, but has lost meaning and is one we consider to be obsolete as the contemporary art world becomes increasingly pluralistic.
+The essential appeal of this categorization has been the romantic idea of an individual inventing art for themselves out of a need to do so, unfamiliar with the pre-existing concept of art-making as a career or cultural institution.
 This includes the remarkably prolific artist Henry Darger, who wrote and painted alone in his Chicago apartment, never showing his work to anyone.
 This can also include the work of children, folk art, or aboriginal tapestries, masks, murals, etc.

 In the current art establishment, it’s expected for all artists to invent art for themselves; and, inevitably, all genuine art has many personal, private dynamics.
-Although ideas and philosophy about teaching varies from studio to studio, artists working in progressive art studios are being educated in some way.
+Although ideas and philosophy about education varies from studio to studio, artists working in progressive art studios are being facilitated and supported in some way.